 The RDE legislation, introduced within the Euro 6 regulation, is being developed in 4 packages.
 The first RDE package, adopted in May 2015, defines the RDE test procedure.
 The second RDE package, adopted in October 2015, defines the NOx Conformity Factors and the introduction dates.
 The third package, adopted in December 2016, adds a Particle Number (PN) Conformity Factor and inclusion of RDE cold-start emissions (i.e. at engine start).
 All three RDE acts have been published in the Official Journal and requirements entered into force from 1 September 2017 for new car types.

-The fourth RDE package on In-Service Conformity RDE testing and market surveillance is expected to be adopted in the first quarter of 2018.
+The fourth RDE package on In-Service Conformity RDE testing and market surveillance was adopted in May 2018 and is expected to be published by the end of 2018.

 The agreed stepwise and realistic approach on NOx Conformity Factors, to be introduced from 2017 and 2020, will allow best-available technologies to be used and to spread across the fleet over time.

 From April 2016 onwards new Euro 6 passenger car models have to be tested not only on the regulatory test cycle at type-approval but also on the road where emissions are measured with a Portable Emissions Measurement System (PEMS).
 During this monitoring phase, RDE are measured but no Not-To-Exceed (NTE) limit applies.